dewanhasan/digital-rain-y4-cpp/index.md

    - A placeholder for **future debugging and validation** .
    - Can be expanded to include performance tests and rendering accuracy checks.

+Each class has its own header (.h) and implementation (.cpp) files, ensuring proper encapsulation and separation of concerns.
+This makes the project scalable and easier to maintain.

+However, the initial implementation didn't work as expected.
+The numbers were falling downwards, but they kept stacking up instead of creating a continuous rain effect.
+This happened because I forgot to clear the screen between frames.
+To fix this, I added **system("cls");** at the beginning of the loop to clear the console before redrawing the characters.
+This simple change allowed the animation to refresh properly and create the desired falling effect.

-By adopting modern C++ features such as **modular design, efficient console manipulation, and structured class interactions, this update enhances the project's **scalability and flexibility**.
+By adopting modern C++ features such as modular design, efficient console manipulation, and structured class interactions, this update enhances the project's **scalability and flexibility**.
 The next step involves refining the animation, optimizing performance, and exploring color effects and customizable character sets.